Shiro-Garza/Sweatware/README.md

 # SweatWare Application

-## Names of contributers:
+## Names of Contributers:
 Kade Garza, Aiden Gravett

-## Discription:
+## Description:
   This application allows users to track their workouts, giving them a data on frequency of workouts and how much they have grown.
   Users are able to create an account that allows to store data specifically to their account with data points like age, weight, gender and workouts.
-  We implemented a forgot passwords field keeping in mind that people forget their passwords often.
+  We implemented a forgot passwords feature keeping in mind that users often need account recovery options.

 ## Features
 * **User Accounts:** Create personal accounts to securely store your data.